devmehta787/cipher-safe/Readme.md

 - Passwords are encrypted before being stored in the database
 - The encryption key is stored in the `.env` file and should be kept secret
 - Server-side encryption adds an extra layer of security
+- Database reset function is protected behind a confirmation process to prevent accidental data loss

 ## Troubleshooting

 If you encounter decryption errors, it may be due to a changed encryption key.
 In this case, you can reset the database:

-1. Make a POST request to `/reset-database` (you may want to implement this in the UI)
+1. Click the "Reset Database" button in the UI
+2. Type 'RESET' in the confirmation box and click "Confirm Reset"
-2. Re-generate all your passwords
+3. Re-generate all your passwords

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.